OpenCageData/jopencage/README.md

 ## Testing

-For running the tests you have to use your _OWN_ OpenCage Geocoding API Key.
+For running the tests, you have to use your _OWN_ OpenCage Geocoding API Key.
 Get a free trial key at https://opencagedata.com

 ```bash
 ./gradlew -DOPENCAGE_API_KEY=<your apikey> test